An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Introduction

 \subsection{Purpose and basic strategy of this paper}

-In this paper, we study a generic open quantum system, which is locally coupled to an environment as a generic many-body quantum chaotic system that satisfies the ETH ansatz.
-The central system is much smaller than the environment.
-The purpose is to study the possibility of making approximations, each of which is introduced due to certain specific dynamic property of the environment, such that a master equation of the Lindblad form can be obtained finally for the RDM.
+In this paper, we study a generic small central quantum system, which is locally coupled to an environment as a generic many-body quantum chaotic system that satisfies the ETH ansatz.
+One main purpose is to show that a master equation can be derived for the RDM of the central system under approximations, which are based on the chaotic dynamics of the environment, particularly those stated in the ETH ansatz.
+For this, one needs to compute the time evolution of the environmental branches and, then, study effects of correlations among the environmental branches, which are induced by the system-environment interaction.

-To achieve this goal, a main difficulty comes from computation of the time evolution of the environmental branches under dissipative interactions, which may induce correlations among the environmental branches.
-To overcome this difficulty, we are to derive a formal expression for the evolution of the environmental branches and, then, adopt the following strategy for studying the possibility of deriving a master equation.

-Firstly, we divide a finite time period of interest into a series of short time intervals and, within each \textit{short} interval, expand the above mentioned formal expression up to the second-order terms.
-Secondly, making use of the ETH ansatz, we are to show that most of the expansion terms obtained give negligible contributions, with only a few of them left.
-Thirdly, by comparing summations of the left terms over all the short intervals, a dynamic condition is to be derived under which only two of them give considerable contributions.
-Finally, we discuss the possibility of deriving a master equation of the Lindblad form.
+To achieve the above discussed goal, we are to derive a formal expression for the evolution of the environmental branches.
+Based on this, the following steps are proposed for deriving a master equation.
+That is, firstly, a finite time period of interest is divided into a series of short time intervals, within each of which the above mentioned formal expression is effectively truncated at certain $k_{\rm tru}$-th order of terms.
+Secondly, the expression of the RDM thus obtained is simplified by making use of the ETH ansatz, as well as of some other approximations which also originate from chaotic dynamics of the environment.
+And, thirdly, summing up all nonnegligible contributions left, a master equation may be derived.

-The paper is organized as follows.
-The setup is given in Sec.\ref{sect-setup}.
-The basic framework of the environmental-branch approach to RDM evolution, as well as preliminary analysis based on the ETH ansatz, are discussed in Sec.\ref{sect-branch-ETH}.
-In Sec.\ref{sect-branch-evolution}, a formal expression for the time evolution of environmental branches is derived and some of its predictions are discussed with the help of the ETH ansatz.
-In Sec.\ref{sect-finite-t-evolve}, based on results obtained above and following the strategy discussed in the above paragraph, a master equation is derived.
-In Sec.\ref{sect-appl-dephasing}, as an application of the derived master equation, decoherence rate in the case of pure dephasing is discussed and compared with previously known results.
-Finally, conclusions and discussions are given in Sec.\ref{sect-conclusion}.
+More specifically, the paper is organized as follows.
+The setup is given in Sec.\ref{sect-setup}, in which systems to be studied are specified and basic contents of the ETH ansatz are recalled.
+In Sec.\ref{sect-branch-ETH}, basic contents of the environmental-branch approach to the RDM evolution are discussed, as well as preliminary analysis based on the ETH ansatz.
+In Sec.\ref{sect-finite-t-evolve}, a formal expression for the time evolution of environmental branches is derived and is used for deriving an approximate expression for a finite time evolution of the RDM, with the help of the ETH ansatz.